10-kp/workout-tracker/README.md

     - Populate the data in the .js files
   - Create a models folder
     - Inside the folder, create 2 .js files namely index.js and workout.js
+  - Do "npm run start" in VS Code or open the Heroku app.

   ## Link